 With an eye on energy efficiency and operating costs, ownership at Bristol determined that it was time to replace its existing HID apron lighting with an LED system.
-After exploring a variety of options from different manufacturers, they chose to partner with Musco and have its Total Light Control—TLC for LED® system installed.
-Key benefits of the solution included:of the new lighting include:
+After exploring a variety of options from different manufacturers, they chose to partner with Musco and have its Total Light Control—TLC for LED™ system installed.

 - Retrofit Solution – factory aimed, wired, and test to be retrofitted onto the airport’s existing poles for easy installation.